Free Osceola County Public Records: Look Up Information on Anyone

 You can make a request for physical copies of public court records in person, or you can use the online request form for convenience.
 For more information about these courts and how to look up public court records, call 407-742-3650 or email [email protected].

 When Osceola County Circuit Court cases are appealed, they are appealed to Florida’s Sixth District Court of Appeal.
 Appeals decisions are called opinions, and opinions can be found in the court’s online archive.
-For more information about appellate cases from Osceola County, call the Florida Sixth District Court of Appeal at 863-940-6041 or visit:

 Florida’s Sixth District Court of Appeal